 |Site before, during and after construction.
 Lower center and right pictures courtesy of D. Miller.
 Upper right & lower left from Romonov's history 1986.|

-Twenty three former Dueber-Hampden watchmakers, engravers and various other technicians, who lost their jobs when the company went bust, were hired to help train the Russian workers in the art of watchmaking.
+Twenty three former Dueber-Hampden watchmakers, engravers and various other technicians, who lost their jobs when the company went bust, were re-hired, on a years contract, to help train the Russian workers in the art of watchmaking.
 The party (including Sue Killin the only female watchmaker) left Canton on the 25th of February 1930 and spent several days in New York before setting sail aboard the RMS Aquitania on March 1st.
 The 8 day sea voyage was reportedly rough and ended in Cherbourg.
 The party reached Moscow on the 16th of March via Berlin and Warsaw.
 A band and a large crowd greeted them before they were taken to their allotted accommodation throughout the city.
 On the 18th of March they were given a banquet at the Grand Hotel with table settings belonging to the late Tzar.
 During the wait until the factory was finished they were entertained and enjoyed being shown around the city, including a visit to the Kremlin.

 |Aboard the RMS Aquitaine.
 Photo courtesy of Ralph Goodenberger (his grandfather is 3rd left on the back row)|